 To prevent a potential repeat of this in Caraz, the Peruvian government installed a drainage pipe and hydro electricity plant at Lake Paron in 1991 to manage the water level.
 The hydro electricity plant was later sold to a multi national corporation.
 The private company was, unsurprisingly, more interested in making money than preserving the lakes natural beauty.
 In the dry season they kept the pipe open and drained the lake until it was little more than a puddle.
 This angered the locals, for whom the lake is not only of cultural importance, but a source of water for agriculture and a tourist attraction bringing outside wealth into the area.
 In 2008 the locals had had enough and in something of a coup d’état they took control of the drainage pipe.
 With the gates now closed the lake is refilling more quickly than ever.

 It is uncertain at the time of writing who has control of the drainage pipe now.
-If you plan to visit lake Paron, you may want to do a little research to find out what the current water level is.
+If you plan to visit lake Paron, you may want to do a some research and find out what the current water level is before you set off.